ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 The default behavior of the toolchain is to `Use default GRIT change request management repo` that creates a new Change Request Management Repository as IBM hosted GRIT Repository.
 Please choose a unique name for the new repository.

-Incase you have an existing Change Request repository from an exising CD Toolchain, use the `Advanced Options` toggle to configure the same for this pipeline.
+In case you have an existing Change Request repository from an exising CD Toolchain, use the `Advanced Options` toggle to configure the same for this pipeline.

 | ![GRIT](images/devsecops_set-up_cd_change_request_mgmt.png) |
 | :--: |